The Evolution of Natural Gas Price Review Arbitrations

 The first wave of price reviews

-In the years that followed, Member States took a variety of measures in their national legal orders to implement the Directive.
-In many countries, the national legislation sought to achieve ‘unbundling’ – the process of functionally segregating gas marketers from operators of gas delivery and storage facilities, which enabled competition by giving competitors non-discriminatory access to the gas system.
+In the years that followed, EU Member States took a variety of measures in their national legal orders to implement the Directive.
+In many countries, the national legislation sought to achieve ‘unbundling’ (the process of functionally segregating gas marketers from operators of gas delivery and storage facilities), which enabled competition by giving competitors non-discriminatory access to the gas system.
 Liberalisation proceeded at a different pace in each Member State.

 Change was afoot.
-The liberalisation efforts started to move the EU gas markets from a system with only one monopolistic buyer in each country selling downstream, to a system in which numerous competitors would participate in the market, sign contracts with suppliers such as Gazprom and Sonatrach, and compete with other buyers to sell to the downstream market, underbidding each other to gain market share.
+The liberalisation efforts started to move the EU gas markets from a system with only one monopolistic buyer in each country selling downstream, to a system in which numerous competitors participated in the market, signed contracts with suppliers such as Gazprom and Sonatrach, and competed with other buyers to sell to the downstream market, underbidding each other to gain market share.
 The aim was that the downstream price paid by the end users would not be set by the supply price but, rather, by the competitive dynamics in the end-user market itself.

 There also was another, more subtle change.
-Whereas buyers had previously sold gas downstream in the competition with oil-based fuel products, they were now selling the same gas downstream in competition with other natural gas suppliers (i.e., gas-to-gas competition).
-This caused a problem for the buyers.
-With the barriers to competition crumbling, competitors could enter the market for the first time and offer prices at a discount on what the monopolist incumbent had been charging.
-At the same time, the price that buyers were paying to sellers under the long-term contracts were still tied to oil prices set at a level before gas-to-gas competition existed.
-This disconnect between what the buyers were paying upstream and what the buyers were receiving downstream created the archetypical situation that the price review provisions were intended to address.
+Whereas buyers had previously sold gas downstream in competition with oil-based fuel products, they were now selling the same gas downstream in competition with other natural gas suppliers (i.e., gas-to-gas competition).
+This caused a problem for buyers.
+With the barriers to market entry crumbling, competitors could enter the market for the first time and offer prices at a discount to what the incumbent had been charging.
+At the same time, the prices that buyers were paying to sellers under the long-term contracts were still tied to oil prices that were agreed before gas-to-gas competition existed.
+This disconnect between what buyers were paying upstream and what buyers were receiving downstream created the archetypical situation that the price review provisions were intended to address.

 Arbitration commenced.
 The authors represented the winning party in the first price review arbitration in the world.
 Filed in the early 2000s, the claim was that the liberalisation of the relevant European gas market broke up the importer’s monopoly and, for the first time, created gas-to-gas competition when new competitors entered the market and began offering prices at a discount to the previously prevailing prices.
 We therefore sought the addition of a new component to the pricing formula to reflect the development of competition in the relevant gas market.

 The tribunal agreed.
-It significantly lowered the contract price formula by introducing a ‘correction’ factor, to correct for the decrease in the market gas price that the oil-linked contract price did not track.
-Importantly, however, the tribunal left the pricing formula tied to oil products because, at that time, there was still no liquid gas index in the relevant market that could reliably represent the price for natural gas.
-The tribunal therefore left the price formula tied to oil products, but changed the price level to reflect the gas-to-gas competition price in the market.
+It significantly lowered the contract price formula by introducing a correction factor, to correct for the decrease in the market gas price that the oil-linked contract price did not track.
+Importantly, however, the tribunal left the pricing formula tied to oil products because, at that time, there was still no true price signal in the relevant market that could reliably represent the price for natural gas.
+The tribunal, therefore, left the price formula tied to oil products but changed the price level to reflect gas-to-gas competition price in the market.

 Other arbitrations followed, most resulting in significant price decreases for the buyer.